What is the Value of an International Internship in Today's Job Market?

 Securing an Internship with AIESEC

 According to Chen, the first step in going on exchange with AIESEC is contacting the local committee.
-You can find the closest committee by using the logging in on the AIESEC USA Contact Page or by filling out the online form.
+You can find the closest committee by using the logging in on to AIESEC or by filling out the online form.
 Says Chen, "After that, an interview will be set up between one of the leaders of the local committee and the EP."

 The selection process for EPs is based on AIESEC's global competency model.
 Relates van Jaarsveld, "Some of the things that we look for are, is the person global-minded?
 Are they a proactive learner?
 Is this person motivated to embark on this cultural experience and make an impact, both in their own life and in the community that they want to work in?"

 Chen goes on to explain the next steps: "If they pass the interview, we give them access to aiesec.org, which houses our database of internship opportunities.
 Through the database, EPs will be able to find different traineeships that fit what they want to do and the countries that they want to go to.
 These are called forms.
 After that, they would ask for an interview with the company.
 If they pass the interview, they will go on to sign a contract with the company.
 Once they are in the host country, that's called 'realization.'"

 What to Keep in Mind When Searching for an Internship

 With so many internship opportunities available, many EPs end up wondering how to best narrow down the search.
 There are several key factors to consider when searching for an internship abroad.

 Although they do not discourage participants